vippsas/vipps-developers/newsletters/2023-10-newsletter.md

 The [Long living payments](https://developer.vippsmobilepay.com/docs/APIs/epayment-api/features/long-living-payments/) feature in ePayments API is now supported in the latest version of the app on both iOS and Android.

-When a payment is created with order lines data, users can now see the order lines in the latest version of the app on both iOS and Android before making the payment.
+When a payment is created with order lines, users can now see the them before making the payment in the latest version of the app on both iOS and Android.

 See [recommended flows](https://developer.vippsmobilepay.com/docs/solutions/invoice-through-epayments/) for how enduser will see the above scenarios in their app.